AshFoster/mh-plumbing-heating/README.md

 These are outlined in more detail in the [Features](#features) section below.

-Originally I had planned to have the Gallery just above the Testimonials section (which can be see in the [wireframes](#wireframes)) rather than the other way round.
+Originally I had planned to have the Gallery just above the Testimonials section (which can be seen in the [wireframes](#wireframes)) rather than the other way round.
 The reason I swapped the order was due to how the colours of each section looked in that particular order.
 This is explained in more detail in the [Colour Scheme](#colour-scheme) section below.

 ### Skeleton Plane